Carbon and climate

 Our current position

-We have been monitoring carbon emissions since the late 1990s and targeting annual emissions reductions for more than 10 years.
+We have been reporting emissions since the late 1990s and targeting annual emissions reductions for more than 10 years.

 Our carbon emissions come from: